Preface & Background

 1. Purpose of establishing the Questionnaire on Environmental Problems and the Survival of Humankind

-We introduced the questionnaire on the occasion of creating the Blue Planet Prize in 1992.
-The purpose for introducing the questionnaire was to arouse further interest in global environmental issues among the public through a survey targeting world environmental experts.
-For more than a quarter of a century, although modestly, we have made a specific contribution to the enhancement of the world's environmental awareness.
-The total number of respondents to the questionnaire was about 1 thousand for the very first survey in 1992, but it quickly fell into the hundreds.
-Since 2010, we have earnestly increased exposures to the environmental experts, the number of responses has increased, and currently, we secure more than 2,000 respondents per year.
+We started the questionnaire together with the establishment of the Blue Planet Prize in 1992, with the aim of encouraging further interest in global environmental issues among the public through a survey directed at world environmental experts.
+In the past thirty years, we believe, we have made a specific contribution to the enhancement of the world's environmental awareness.
+The total number of respondents to the questionnaire was about one thousand for the very first survey in 1992, but it quickly fell into the hundreds.
+Since 2010, we have earnestly tried to increase contacts with environmental experts; as a result, the number of responses has been nearly 2,000 for the past decade.

 2. History of the evolution of the questionnaire